Patient Service Coordinator Visa Sponsorship Jobs in California

 Which companies sponsor visas for patient service coordinators in California?

 Large integrated health systems are the most active sponsors for patient service coordinator roles in California.
-Kaiser Permanente, Dignity Health, Sutter Health, Cedars-Sinai, and UCSF Health have established HR infrastructure for H-1B and other work visa filings.
+Kaiser Permanente, Dignity Health, Sutter Health, Cedars-Sinai, and UCSF Health have established HR infrastructure for H-1B visa and other work visa filings.
 Smaller independent clinics and private practices rarely sponsor due to cost and administrative complexity, so targeting large hospital networks and multi-site healthcare organizations gives international candidates the strongest opportunities.

 Which visa types are most common for patient service coordinator roles in California?